 Reuters.
 “Brief, Intense Exercise May Keep Breast Cancer at Bay”

 Science Daily.
-“Exercise most important lifestyle change to help reduce risk of breast cancer recurrence”
+“Exercise most important lifestyle change to help reduce the risk of breast cancer recurrence”

 Related Articles by Cathe: